vinavfx/ComfyUI-for-Nuke/README.md

 1 - When connecting any image or roto from Nuke, take into consideration the <b>'FrameRange'</b>
 of the output because that will be the batch size.

+2 - ComfyUI doesn't support pixel values greater than 1 and less than 0 even with EXR, make sure the image doesn't have values greater than 1 or use log2lin node and then revert it in nuke, if anyone has another solution please put it in this issue #11.

-2 - Ksampler only works with images with a multiple of 8, add the '<b>PrepareImageForLatent</b>' reformat before passing the image to latent, only if your image does not match the resolution.
+3 - Ksampler only works with images with a multiple of 8, add the '<b>PrepareImageForLatent</b>' reformat before passing the image to latent, only if your image does not match the resolution.